ljfio/personal-website/content/articles/google-hashcode-practice-2017.md

 You can pull out what our `Pizza` could look like by reading the file line by line.
 The first line tells us that we have `rows columns min_topping max_slice` which we store as variables for later use.
-The following lines will tell us where on a (Y, X) our tomatos and mushrooms live.
+The following lines will tell us where on a (Y, X) our tomatoes and mushrooms live.

 See `HashCodeSolver.loadFile()` for more details and `HashCodeSolver.storeFile()` for simple saving of our 'output' (arrangement).